About the Journal

 After 2003, the journal continued despite the difficulties involved in every aspect of the country.
 By the beginning of 2004, the journal had progressed through a series of changes to reach a level recognized internationally.

-In 2010 the journal became published electronically with the same edited issues.
+In 2018, the journal became published online with the same edited issues.

-The founders of the journal whether Iraqis or other nationalities who contributed to managing this journal and publishing it, have chronicled the periods of development of medicine in Iraq taking into consideration that the research which was published in it was receiving global Echo as it was a rich source for foreigners, researchers and many of their articles and dissertation, on researchers published in this journal.
+The founders of the journal, whether Iraqis or other nationalities who contributed to managing this journal and publishing it, have chronicled the periods of development of medicine in Iraq, taking into consideration that the research that was published in it was receiving global echo as it was a rich source for foreigners, researchers, and many of their articles and dissertations on researchers published in this journal.

 Current Issue